oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ## Why Terraform, why not CloudFormation?

 At this point, the first question that might pop up in your mind would be, "Why not use [CloudFormation](https://aws.amazon.com/cloudformation/)?".
 It's a good question; after all, CloudFormation is built by AWS and hence sounds like an excellent solution to manage AWS resources.
-But anyone who has tried both CloudFormation and Terraform would tell you to forget that CloudFormation even exists.
-I think CloudFormation is far more complex to use and less developer-friendly than Terraform.
+But anyone who has tried both CloudFormation and Terraform will probably tell you to forget that CloudFormation even exists.
+I think CloudFormation is far more complex and less developer-friendly than Terraform.
 You also need to write a lot more boilerplate with CloudFormation in YAML or JSON.
 Yikes!
-And most importantly, Terraform is far more powerful and flexible than CloudFormation and is cross-platform, which means you can take care of all your infrastructure management needs on any platform with one tool.
+And most importantly, Terraform is far more powerful and flexible than CloudFormation.
+It's cross-platform, which means you can take care of all your infrastructure management needs on any platform with one tool.

 ## Scaffold a Java microservice stack using JHipster